Jonathan Kestenbaum, Baron Kestenbaum: Career

-In 2005 he became Chief Executive of the innovation foundation National Endowment for Science, Technology and the Arts (NESTA).
-Whilst at NESTA he highlighted the importance of innovation to economic growth and was an advocate for UK technology start-ups.
+In 2005 he became Chief Executive of The National Endowment for Science, Technology and the Arts (NESTA).
+Whilst at NESTA he highlighted the importance of innovation to economic growth and was a prominent advocate for UK technology start-ups.

-In 2010 he was appointed Chairman of Five Arrows Ltd, and subsequently became chief operating officer of the investment trust RIT Capital Partners.
+In 2010 he was appointed Chairman of Five Arrows Limited, and subsequently became Chief Operating Officer of the listed investment trust RIT Capital Partners plc.
+In this capacity he also served as a Director of RIT's investment manager, J Rothschild Capital Management.